Pre-approval letters usually include the following information:

 Does a pre-approval letter guarantee I will get the loan?

-A pre-approval letter is an initial review of what you can look forward to being approved for.
-It not legally binding to you or the lender.
+A pre-approval letter is an initial review of how much you can look forward to being approved for.
+It's not legally binding to you or the lender.
 As soon as you have an accepted offer on a home, a more comprehensive review will be done by an underwriter.